Flag of Bikini Atoll

 The flag of Bikini Atoll, a member of the Marshall Islands, closely resembles the flag of the United States and was adopted in 1987.
 The flag is symbolic of the islanders' position that a great debt is still owed by the U.S. government to the people of Bikini because in 1954 the United States detonated the Castle Bravo hydrogen bomb on the island, poisoning islanders and others with nuclear fallout.

 Design

 The 23 white stars in the canton of the flag represent the 23 islands of Bikini Atoll.
-The three black stars in the upper right represent the three islands that were obliterated in March 1954 during the 15-megaton Bravo test by the United States.
+The three black stars in the upper right represent the three islands (Bokonijien, Aerokojlol and part of Namu) that were destroyed in March 1954 during the 15-megaton Bravo test by the United States.
 The two black stars in the lower right corner represent where the Bikinians live now, Kili Island, 425 mi to the south of Bikini Atoll, and Ejit Island of Majuro Atoll.
 These two stars are symbolically far away from Bikini's stars on the flag as the islands are in real life (both in distance and quality of life).